Code Signing Troubleshooting

 Click Save if you’ve made changes

-Certificate Expired or Revoked
+Certificate Expired or Invalid

 - Your Apple Distribution certificate has expired